agoetschm/perlsync/README.md

 - `destination`: destination folder on the `host`
 - `interval`: the time interval between two backups in minutes
 - `logfile`: the name of the log file
+- `errfile`: the name of the error file (where STDERR is redirected)

 ## Usage